AlekLima/Gympass-Solid-main/README.md

 🧠 Project Overview
 This is a backend API built with Node.js + TypeScript, practicing SOLID principles, Clean Architecture, and Test-Driven Development (TDD).

-Judging by the name, it's simulating some kind of gym membership system, possibly inspired by the Gympass app.
+ it's simulating a gym membership system, inspired by the Gympass app.
 (No free workout included, unfortunately.)

 📁 Folder Structure (src/)
 🪓 @prisma/